 Withdrawal from both Percocet and alcohol is potentially fatal.
-This is due to the nature of how both chemicals interact with the brain and the central nervous system.
-Both have symptoms like extreme anxiety and depression, dehydration, vomiting, diarrhea, Delirium Tremens (the DT’s), and seizures.
+This is due to how both chemicals interact with the brain and the central nervous system.
+Both have symptoms like extreme anxiety and depression, dehydration, vomiting, diarrhea, Delirium Tremens (the DTs), and seizures.
 Both should only be attempted in a medically supervised environment that employs a taper.

-Anyone mixing Percocet and alcohol who’s struggling with drug abuse needs to seek treatment at a dual diagnosis recovery center.
+Anyone mixing Percocet and alcohol with drug and alcohol abuse needs to seek treatment at a dual diagnosis recovery center.
 If someone has a valid prescription for Percocet, odds are they have an existing condition that requires further treatment.
 At Lighthouse Recovery Institute, we believe in creating comprehensive addiction treatment options that address every aspect of our patient’s addiction.

-After detox, most patients will move either to an inpatient treatment program that offers structure and support 24/7.
-Others, mostly those with less severe addictions might be able to choose an intensive outpatient program that provides more flexibility so that they can continue daily responsibilities like work, school, and family.
+- Drug and Alcohol Rehab: After detox, most patients will move to an inpatient treatment program that offers structure and support 24/7.
+Others, mainly those with less severe addictions, might be able to choose an intensive outpatient program that provides more flexibility so that they can continue daily responsibilities like work, school, and family.

-Part of most drug and alcohol rehab programs incorporate group therapy sessions.
-The setting is meant to encourage support, a sober-friendly network, and to offer a safe space to voice struggles, concerns, and hopes.
+- Group Therapy: Part of most drug and alcohol rehab programs incorporate group therapy sessions.
+The setting encourages a sober-friendly network and offers a safe space to voice struggles, concerns, and hopes.
 Through group therapies, patients also attend 12-step programs to continue their path to sobriety.

-Unfortunately, addiction is a life-long condition.
+- Aftercare Recovery Programs: Unfortunately, addiction is a life-long condition.
 Aftercare recovery programs offer continuing support once people leave a rehab facility.
 Here, patients focus on building life development skills that help them integrate back into society.
-Most people keep working on relapse prevention coping mechanisms that help them sustain long-term sobriety.
+Most people keep working on relapse prevention coping mechanisms that allow them to sustain long-term sobriety.

 Seeking Addiction Help Today

-If you or someone you know is struggling with substance abuse disorders, please contact us today.
+If you or someone you know struggles with substance abuse disorders, please get in touch with us today.
 Whether that involves a complete drug and alcohol detox process, intensive outpatient treatment, or continuous aftercare support, we’ll do everything in our power to help you beat this chronic disease.